OpenMined/Bootcamps/Beta-Bootcamp/README.md

 <p align='center'><b>Beta Bootcamp FAQs</b></p>
 <br>

+## Asking Questions

-If you still have a question that has not been answered in this file and on the previous image, please post in the Bootcamp's channel (#edu_beta_bootcamp).
+Whenever you have questions, please post in the bootcamp's channel (**#edu_beta_bootcamp**).
 Feel free to ping a member of the Beta Bootcamp Team when you post your question.
 The Beta Bootcamp Team is listed below.

-* For **technical questions**, consider pinging one of the Tech members including the Tech Team Lead (@Maddie Shang).
+* For **technical questions**, consider pinging a Tech Leader or Teaching Assistant (find their names and Slack handles below) or the Tech Team Lead (@Maddie Shang).
-* For **questions related to the Bootcamp in general**, ping the Learning Team Lead (@Yemi).
+* For **questions related to the bootcamp or to mentorship**, ping the Learning Team Lead (@Yemi).
 * For **questions related to webinars logistics** (timing, links, etc...), ping the Learning Team Chief Events Manager (@Helena Barmer).

 *Remember that your peers probably have the same questions that you do.
-So, although you can DM your questions, **we strongly recommend when you post them publicly in the Bootcamp's channel (#edu_beta_bootcamp) instead messaging them to a member of the team**.
+So, although you can DM your questions, **we strongly recommend when you post them publicly in the bootcamp's channel (#edu_beta_bootcamp) instead**.
 Allow your peers to learn from your questions! 🙂*

 # The Beta Bootcamp Team